 My fudgy gluten free chocolate cake with homemade cream cheese frosting is the perfect moist chocolate cake.
 This tried and true rich dark chocolate’s flavors blend perfectly with the homemade cream cheese frosting.
-It melts in your mouth!
+I include dairy and nut-free options so everyone can enjoy this gluten-free chocolate cake recipe!
+You can make this cake in about 40 minutes!

 A gluten free chocolate cake slice on a white plate.

 If you are looking for the best gluten free chocolate cake recipe, you will love making this decadent chocolate cake.
 It is made for chocolate fanatics!
+This cake is made from simple ingredients, and it tastes incredible.
+Nobody will know this cake is gluten free!!

 After years of perfecting my gluten free chocolate cake recipe, I can finally say it is ready for you all!
 If you love baking a cake from scratch, this is the cake to make!
 This classic chocolate cake is fluffy and fudgy and has all of the rich dark chocolate flavors you love in a cake!

 If you love chocolate as much as we do, check out my best Gluten Free Chocolate Dessert recipes.
 They are guaranteed to help you with those chocolate cravings!
-If you are new to gluten free, I have a lot of great gluten free resources to help you out.

 A whole chocolate frosted cake on a white plate.